CFPB Acting Director Uejio And FTC Acting Chairwoman Slaughter Issue Joint Statement On Preventing Illegal Evictions

 To defend against a failure-to-hire claim, the employer must articulate a legitimate non-discriminatory reason for the decision.
 Because hotels and restaurants often are hiring multiple employees at the same time as business increases, they should use clearly defined, objective criteria that is associated with the needs of the business when making hiring decisions.
 If a new hire is favored over a former employee, the employer should be able to establish why the new hire was more qualified than the former employee.

-What are some of best practices when evaluating applicants?
+What are some of best practices when evaluating candidates?

 The most important step an employer can take to ensure its hiring decisions are fair and lawful is to train interviewers and decision makers.
 Training is a critical step toward unbiased hiring.
-Training can reinforce the importance of fairness in evaluating applicants and the techniques to best enable employers to assess applicants’ skills and experience.
+Training can reinforce the importance of fairness in evaluating candidates and the techniques to best enable employers to assess candidates’ skills and experience.

 Training should reinforce: